History of Women in Clinical Trials | Medidata’s Diversity in Clinical Trials Blog Series

 Women make up 49.6% of the world’s population1.
 Across the globe, they access medical care more frequently and actually have a significantly greater health expenditure than men.
 Yet up until the early 1990s, a period that saw the approval of many drugs which we still use today, women faced significant underrepresentation in clinical trials.
 This has led to gaps in our understanding of how particular treatments may impact them, increasing the risk of adverse effects.

-In 2021, over 80% of preclinical studies assessing drug safety and efficacy are still conducted solely in male mice2 and as few as 22% of phase I trial participants are female3.
+In 2021, over 80% of preclinical studies assessing drug safety and efficacy are still conducted solely in male mice2 and as few as 22% of phase I trial patients are female3.
 Despite the significant progress that has been made in promoting gender equality over recent years and the rapid pace of change we are witnessing in the medical field, there is still an imbalance when it comes to providing equal opportunities independent of sex.

 When discussing this subject, it is important to understand the historical context of women in clinical trials and sex-based drug research (sex being the biological variable traditionally reported in clinical trials, whereas gender is typically recognized as a social construct relating to personal identity and perceptions of oneself).